dedis/odyssey/docs/introduction.md

 ## Demo

-Here is a 15 minutes video that walks throught the whole process of uploading a dataset to its use via a secure enclave.
+Here is a 15 minutes video that walks throught the whole process from uploading a dataset to its use via a secure enclave.

 <a href="https://drive.google.com/file/d/1QBvqjBjUS3q0Z9CShm4pR7lBC6wbj6cw/view"><img src="assets/video.png"></a>